mautorresp/CLF-Teleport/README.md

 ---

-## 📊 Unambiguous Mathematical Specification of θ
+## 📊 Mathematical Definition of θ (Formal Specification)

-**To eliminate all interpretation ambiguity, here is the formal algorithmic definition using first-order logic:**
+**θ is defined as a sequential first-match function.
+This is the complete mathematical specification:**

 ### Definition of θ (Recognition Function)